ARAPIL/Project-Data-Science-Job-Outlook/README.md

 # DATA SCIENTIST JOB MARKET

-In this project, we will discuss the data scientist job market in the Austin, TX area.
-What are the requirements to be hired, who are the big players in the industry, what are the starting salaries etc.
+In this project, we discussed the data scientist job market in the Austin, TX area.
+What are the requirements to be hired, who are the big players in the industry, what are the skills and education demanded the most.

 ## Finding the Data
 ![Data Scintist by Kaggle.com](Images/kaggle.png)